Exoutia/Exoutia.github.io/content/blogs/kth-largest-element-in-a-stream.md

 ## Using Priority Queue

 Now the previous solution is fine and great but this can be improved by using Priority queue.
-In Priority queue removing smallest elements takes *O(1)* time.
-So if you read the question we just need to store the top *k* largest element every time a new element is added.
+In Priority queue removing smallest elements takes <mark>O(1)</mark> time.
+So if you read the question we just need to store the top <mark>K</mark> largest element every time a new element is added.

 Now the approach should be clear that every time new data is added we remore the smallest element until the size of heap is same as k or smaller.
 And finally return the last element in the array.